alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 ## Using Nvidia BlueField-3 with SLE Micro 6.0 or SLES 15 sp6 ##

 >[!NOTE]
->BlueField-3 requires additional eMMC drivers with become available with SLES SP6 or Micro 6.0.
+>BlueField-3 requires additional eMMC drivers which become available with SLES SP6 or Micro 6.0.
 >For SLE Micro another installation method should be used with a raw image and a custom script.

 Download .raw.xz image (arm64 version) of SLES 15sp6 or Micro 6.0.
 (The official release will be available soon from SCC.
 Beta version is available upon request)